marcelrienks/Prosperity/docs/product-requirements-document.md

 ## Executive Summary

-**Prosperity** is a personal stock portfolio management web application designed to replace an Excel-based investment tracking system.
-The primary purpose is to provide a modern, automated, and user-friendly interface for tracking stock investments across multiple accounts with real-time price updates, multi-currency support, and comprehensive performance analytics.
+**Prosperity** is a **personal portfolio tracker and overview tool** designed to replace an Excel-based investment tracking system.
+This is a personal-use application, not intended for professional or regulated financial management.
+The primary purpose is to provide a simple, flexible interface for tracking stock investments across multiple accounts with real-time price updates and basic performance analytics.

+**Application Type:**
+- **Personal Use:** Not designed for professional financial management or regulatory compliance
+- **Portfolio Tracker:** Overview and tracking tool, not a full portfolio manager
+- **Simplified Auditing:** Only deposits and transfers require audit history (for total invested and annualized return calculations)

 **Key Objectives:**
 - Eliminate manual Excel data entry and formula maintenance